If your vet has diagnosed your dog with Cushing’s disease (or suspects it) … this post is essential reading!

 - His Cortisol-Creatinine ratio is elevated.

 The best thing to do is find a specialty clinic with a radiologist who does ultrasounds.
 Ask for a full abdominal ultrasound and have the doctor check and size both adrenals.

 If they’re normal in size, and your dog has no symptoms, it’s very likely your dog doesn’t have Cushing’s disease.

 There’s another misunderstanding called atypical Cushing’s disease.
 I’m convinced that a dog diagnosed with Cushing’s without corresponding symptoms doesn’t have the disease.

-- Were drinking a lot of water
+- Drank a lot of water

-- Were urinating a lot
+- Urinated a lot

 - Had urine specific gravities below 1.025

 - Had pot-bellied appearances